reader-revenue/reader-revenue-demo/app/content/rewarded-ads-manual.md

 ]
 ```

+!!! note **Note:** Array Not Required
+This array of configuration objects is for example purposes only.
+Publishers must use the `configurationId` to invoke a specific rewarded ad, but are not required to use an array as in these examples.
+!!!

 ### Invoke Rewarded Ads Prompts

 To configure rewarded ads, `swg.js` must first be initialized.
 These examples demonstrate using the library in `manual` mode, but the APIs are also available in automatic mode.